 Generally, yes.
-Students are encouraged to schedule an appointment with a College counselor after their transcripts have been reviewed and transfer credit assigned by the Admissions and Financial Services department.
-However, credits earned in VT-labeled courses may not count toward non-VT degrees in traditional sciences, such as biology or chemistry.
+Students are encouraged to schedule an appointment with a College counselor after their transcripts have been reviewed and transfer credit assigned by the Department of Admissions.
+However, credits earned in VT-labeled courses may not count toward non-VT degrees in traditional sciences, such as Biology or Chemistry.